Roeck/guess-the-number/ER/README.md

 ---
 # Description

-This is an example site for the intro of Front-end Web Development Course at the Flatiron School.
+This is an example site build from scratch using HTML and CSS.

 # Contact